South: Etymology

+South is sometimes abbreviated as S.

 Navigation

 By convention, the bottom or down-facing side of a map is south, although reversed maps exist that defy this convention.
 To go south using a compass for navigation, set a bearing or azimuth of 180°.
 Alternatively, in the Northern Hemisphere outside the tropics, the Sun will be roughly in the south at midday.

 South Pole

 True south is one end of the axis about which the Earth rotates, called the South Pole.
 The South Pole is located in Antarctica.
 Magnetic south is the direction towards the south magnetic pole, some distance away from the south geographic pole.

 Roald Amundsen, from Norway, was the first person to reach the South Pole, on 14 December 1911, after Ernest Shackleton from the UK was forced to turn back some distance short.

 Geography

 The Global South refers to the socially and economically less-developed southern half of the globe.
 95% of the Global North has enough food and shelter, and a functioning education system.
 In the South, on the other hand, only 5% of the population has enough food and shelter.
 It "lacks appropriate technology, it has no political stability, the economies are disarticulated, and their foreign exchange earnings depend on primary product exports".

 Use of the term "South" may also be country-relative, particularly in cases of noticeable economic or cultural divide.
 For example, the Southern United States, separated from the Northeastern United States by the Mason–Dixon line, or the South of England, which is politically and economically unmatched with all of the North of England.

 Southern Cone is the name that is often referred to as the southernmost area of South America that, in the form of an inverted "cone", almost like a large peninsula, encompasses Argentina, Chile, Paraguay, Uruguay and the entire South of Brazil (Brazilian states of Rio Grande do Sul, Santa Catarina, Paraná and São Paulo).
 Rarely does the meaning broaden to Bolivia, and in the most restricted sense it only covers Chile, Argentina and Uruguay.

 The country of South Africa is so named because of its location at the southern tip of Africa.
 Upon formation the country was named the Union of South Africa in English, reflecting its origin from the unification of four formerly separate British colonies.
 Australia derives its name from the Latin Terra Australis ("Southern Land"), a name used for a hypothetical continent in the Southern Hemisphere since ancient times.